 - If you are enrolling in a summer session, winter session, off-campus program, or are part of a consortium agreement or engineering co-op, find additional instructions about your financial aid situation here.
 Then follow the steps and deadlines below to apply.

-- Current international students should contact the International Students and Scholars Office regarding their financial aid.
+- Current international students: contact the International Students and Scholars Office regarding financial aid.

-Complete the 2015-16 Free Application for Federal Student Aid (FAFSA) online
+Step 1: Complete the 2016-17 Free Application for Federal Student Aid (FAFSA)

 - Cornell’s FAFSA code is 002711